playcanvas/developer.playcanvas.com/content/en/tutorials/importing-first-model-and-animation.md

 ![][importing-animation-fbx-image]

-This will create a number of assets which include the animations.
+This will create a number of assets which includes the animations.
 As that's all we need, we can delete the other assets that were created.

 ![][delete-animation-files-image]